John Mulaney & the Sack Lunch Bunch

 John Mulaney & the Sack Lunch Bunch is a children's musical comedy special created by John Mulaney that debuted on Netflix on December 24, 2019.
-The show, directed by Rhys Thomas, was written by Mulaney and Marika Sawyer and inspired by classic children's television series Sesame Street, The Electric Company and The Great Space Coaster.
+The show, directed by Rhys Thomas, was written by Mulaney and Marika Sawyer and inspired by classic children's television series, such as Sesame Street, The Electric Company and The Great Space Coaster.
 Eli Bolin composed the music, with lyrics from Mulaney and Sawyer.

-Performing with Mulaney are 15 child actors and singers, aged 8–13.
+Performing with Mulaney are 15 child actors and singers, ages 8 to 13.
 Celebrity cameos include Richard Kind, André De Shields, David Byrne, Natasha Lyonne, Annaleigh Ashford, and Jake Gyllenhaal.

 Summary

-The program is a one-hour long variety special that presents itself as one episode of a larger series.
+The hour-long variety special presents itself as one episode of a larger series.
 The special consists of several songs, skits, and activities interspersed with scripted segments of Mulaney chatting with the Bunch as well as unscripted interviews with both the children and the adult guest stars about their greatest fears and acting background.